insane/discord-bulk-message-deleter/README.md

 ## DO NOT SHARE THE TOKEN

-When you input your token into the josn file, the token will be saved in a text file called token.txt within the folder called "cache" located in the same directory - do not share the text file as it will give full access to your Discord account!
+When you input your token into the josn file, the token will be saved within that file and only that file - do not share the text file as it will give full access to your Discord account!
 If you post your token by accident, LOGOUT from discord on that **same browser** you got that token imediately or change your password.

 > **DISCLAIMER:**